// you’re reading...

 Also, let me know what you have cooking for the Fall and holiday seasons!

-3 comments for “Trying to Salvage the Brew Year”
+3 Responses to “Trying to Salvage the Brew Year”

 1. 1.Pumpkin needs some pumpkin for flavor though I think like pumpkin pie squash may be a better answer.